-Confirmed by: Council for Undergraduate and Masters Education Oct 19, 2020 Disciplinary domain:
+Confirmed by: Council for Undergraduate and Masters Education Dec 5, 2022 domain:

-Revised by: Examiner Oct 28, 2022 Subject group: FF1 Valid From: Jan 16, 2023 Specialised in: G2F

-Version:

-Main field of study: Business Administration

-Intended Learning Outcomes (ILO)

-On completion of the course, the students will be able to:

-Knowledge and understanding

-I. explain key components and challenges of sustainable ventures with international activitiesincluding inclusive ventures, social ventures and green ventures;

-Skills and abilities

-- 2. develop a sustainable venture model that has the ability to deliver a social and/or environmental offering in a foreign location; - 3. design and develop the new sustainable venture by means of a lean business model and a prototype;

-Judgement and approach

-- 4. identify societal and environmental problems that can be improved with a social innovation; and - 5. critically select and evaluate information associated with the development of the sustainable venture working across borders.

-Contents

-The course includes theoretical concepts and implications of sustainable and regenerative venture development across borders.
-New sustainable venture development addresses social and/or ecological challenges across borders that can be met with innovation.
-Sustainable ventures aim to improve the well-being of populations in disadvantaged situations by including them in the venture business model and empowering them to generate societal change and nature regeneration.
+Valid From: Jan 22, 2024 Version: 1 Education Cycle: First-cycle level Disciplinary Social sciences Subject group: Specialised in: G2F Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course, the students will be able to: Knowledge and understanding I. explain key components and challenges of regenerative sustainable ventures including inclusive ventures, sustainable ventures, social ventures, and green ventures; Skills and abilities - 2. develop a regenerative sustainable venture by means of a lean business model that has the ability to deliver a social and ecological sustainable offering - 3. design the new regenerative venture utilizing a prototype; Judgement and approach 4. identify societal and ecological problems that can be improved with an innovation; and 5. critically select and evaluate information associated with the development of the regenerative sustainable venture working across borders.
+Contents The course includes theoretical concepts and implications of regenerative and sustainable venture development across borders.
+New venture development addresses social and ecological challenges across borders that can be met with innovation.
+Regenerative sustainable ventures aim to improve the well-being of populations in disadvantaged situations by including them in the venture business model and empowering them to generate societal change and nature restoration.
 The course gives particular emphasis to entrepreneurial action, including opportunity development, strategic collaborations, frugal innovations, and resource development during start-up, including critical decisions and experiences of sustainable and regenerative entrepreneurs.
-The content reflects the various aspects relevant to a venture development, including:

-- challenges of social and ecological sustainability across borders, including exclusion, lack of services, diseases, environmental degradation, poverty - key concepts and models for sustainable and regenerative ventures like the doughnut economy, planetary boundaries, system thinking, and the circular economy, - frugal innovations addressing sustainability and regeneration; - shared value creation and bottom of the pyramid strategy, - sustainable and regenerative ventures model innovation and prototyping, - ethical aspects of the venture, - collecting, expressing, and analyzing material for building the sustainable or regenerative venture across borders, - presenting the results, and relating frameworks to the venture development.

-Connection to Research and Practice

-The course sustainable venture development across borders contextualizes the venture development process in line with sustainability; it does so by building on entrepreneurship literature, particularly design thinking approach, as well as sustainable development, and sustainable and regenerative business literatures.
+The content reflects the various aspects relevant to a venture development, including: - challenges of social and ecological sustainability across borders, including exclusion, lack of services, diseases, environmental degradation, poverty, - key concepts and models for sustainable ventures like the doughnut economy, planetary boundaries, system thinking, and the circular economy, - frugal innovations addressing different considerations to sustainability; - regenerative and sustainable business model innovation and prototyping, - ethical aspects of the venture, - collecting, expressing, and analyzing material for building the sustainable and/or regenerative venture across borders, - · presenting the results, and - relating frameworks to the venture development.
+Connection to Research and Practice The course regenerative sustainable venture development across borders contextualizes the venture development process in line with sustainability; it does so by building on entrepreneurship literature, particularly on the design thinking approach, as well as sustainable development, and sustainable and regenerative business literatures.
 The course is closely related to JIBS core research focus on entrepreneurship and is delivered by JIBS faculty who are at the research frontier of entrepreneurship with interests in sustainability and regeneration.
 The students taking the course gain understanding of the importance of identifying the root causes of the social and ecological problems and learn to use design thinking tools when developing solutions to the identified problems.
 The practical relevance of this course lies in the acquisition of problematization and prototyping skills.

-Type of instruction

-Lectures, seminars, guest lectures, tutoring, reflections, and presentations.
+Type of instruction Lectures, seminars, guest lectures, tutoring, reflections, and presentations.
 The teaching is conducted in English.

 Prerequisites

-General entry requirements and 60 credits in Business Administration (or the equivalent) including the course Entrepreneurship (or the equivalent).
+General entry requirements and passed courses 60 credits in Business Administration (or the equivalent).

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.

-The ILOs listed above are assessed through the following types of examination:

-- Individual written exam (ILOs: 1, 2, 3 & 5) representing 1.5 credits. - Individual Reflection (ILOs: 1, 2 & 5) representing 3 credits. - Group project (ILOs: 2, 3, 4 & 5) representing 3 credits.
+The ILOs listed above are assessed through the following types of examination: Individual written exam (ILOs: 1, 2, 3 & 5) representing 1.5 credits.
+Individual Reflection - (ILOs: 1, 2 & 5) representing 3 credits.
+Group project - (ILOs: 2, 3, 4 & 5) representing 3 credits.
 Registration of examination: